archilogic-com/room-booking/README.md

 ```

 ## The App
-You can see a demo gif of the application running or try the [DEMO App](https://archilogic-room-booking.herokuapp.com)
+Check out the screencap below or try the [Demo App](https://archilogic-room-booking.herokuapp.com)

 ![](demo.gif)